 You should start by recognizing that, as a business manager, you yourself cannot tell what the ERP system will need to be capable of a month or a year from now.

-You have to submit and trust the ERP producers (such as Microsoft) to lead you in the best possible direction.
-You must choose the supplier you trust the most to be change-ready and keep up with developments in your industry.
+Business leaders must trust the ERP producers (such as Microsoft) to lead you in the best possible direction.
+You must choose the supplier for your company that you trust the most to be change-ready, support your changing needs, and keep up with developments in your industry.

 You do not have to select a solution once and for all.
 It is OK to select a small solution that can meet your needs here and now.
 You no not need to be covered for the future, because you cannot foresee it anyway.
 But you should ensure that the system prepares you for change, transformation and collaboration when the future hits you and your needs and options change.